 Answer: Each case depends on the facts.
 Let an accident attorney give you a professional opinion on your case.
 In Nevada, a victim must not be more than 51% at fault to recover.
 Citations from police officers do not always reflect who may be at fault.
 Testimony from all witnesses must be ascertained to prove up a case.

 Answer: An insurance adjuster will come estimate the damage to the vehicle.
 It is important not to fix the car, or give authorization to a body shop until the car is evaluated.
 If the car is at a home, body shop, tow yard, or impound, the adjuster may need permission to examine the car.
-Call Benson and Bingham for specific questions.
+Call Benson & Bingham Accident Injury Lawyers, LLC for specific questions.

 Answer: Because medical expenses are personal to the patient, ultimately the patient is responsible for the treatment.
 Legally, another party may have to pay for those expenses for their acts of negligence.
 Health Insurance, Automobile Medical Payments Coverage, and Medical Liens are the most common ways to pay for medical treatment when victims are injured.